Level of difficulty 2.75

 135 F/58 C

 This will pasteurize the chicken.
-If necessary, the interval can be extended by 2 hours+ without the chicken becoming overcooked–this is a unique characteristic of sous vide resulting from the precise temperatures applied.
-After the time has elapsed, remove the chicken breasts from the bath and submerge in iced/tap water until they achieve 70 F/21 C. Refrigerate to 40 F/4 C–this is necessary to maintain food safety.
-In this state the sealed packages can be safely refrigerated up to two weeks before proceeding to the next step in this recipe, or any other recipe on this website that calls for sous vide processed chicken breasts.
+After the interval has elapsed, submerge the sealed packages in iced/tap water until they achieve 70 F/21 C. Refrigerate to 40 F/4 C–this is necessary to maintain food safety.
+In this state the sealed packages can be safely refrigerated up to two weeks before proceeding to the next step in this recipe.

 Remove a chicken breast from the bag, pat dry and place on a paper towel.